greeeg/redefined.cloud/content/terms/continuous-integration/index.en.md

 Continuous integration puts a great emphasis on testing automation to check that the application is not broken whenever new commits are integrated into the main branch.

-## Digging deeper in Continuous integration
+## Digging deeper into Continuous integration

 - Read [how Google uses CI at scale](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45880.pdf) by running more than 150 millions tests/day
 - Learn about some [best practises for CI/CD pipelines](https://www.digitalocean.com/community/tutorials/an-introduction-to-ci-cd-best-practices)